 - For efficient heat dissipation connect the heat sink to the MOSFET.

-- Check that the inverter is operating properly once it is on.
+- Check that the inverter is operating properly once it is ON.

 - A waveform and frequency of the output voltage is measured with an oscilloscope.